Research Knowledge Base

 - Clean out all laboratory drawers, being sure to avoid sharps.
 Properly dispose of all sharp items, including glass, pipettes, and syringes, or transfer to another laboratory if unused.
 Place sharps, including contaminated sharps, in safe containers before disposal.

-- Discard unwanted glassware in trash, packaging properly to ensure safe disposal; treat as sharps.
+- Discard unwanted glassware as SHARPS using appropriate packaging to ensure safe disposal.

 - Survey all shared areas to locate and appropriately dispose of the lab's hazardous materials.

 - Evaluate units containing refrigerants to determine if refrigerant needs to be removed.
-Contact Employee Health and Safety for assistance.
+Contact Environment, Health and Safety for assistance.

-- Identify and transfer to department official or next responsible party all laboratory notebooks, data, and other materials in which the university has a remaining interest.
-Consult and comply with the University policies on Data Stewardship and Tangible Research Property.
+- Identify and transfer to department official or next responsible party all laboratory notebooks, data, and other intangible materials in which the university has a remaining interest.
+Consult and comply with the University policy on Data Stewardship.

-- With respect to data or materials obtained or created in the course of human subjects research, ensure such data or materials are disposed of or preserved in a manner consistent with the requirements of the consent form or as otherwise directed by the Health Sciences or Education and Social/Behavioral Science IRBs.
-Contact the relevant IRB Office (ED/SBS IRB Office or Health Sciences IRBs Office) or Office Research Policy, if further guidance is needed.
+- With respect to data or materials obtained or created in the course of human subjects research, ensure such data or materials are disposed of or preserved in a manner consistent with the requirements of the consent form or as otherwise directed by the Health Sciences and Minimal Risk Research IRBs.
+Any transfer of data to a new institution must be completed with IRB review and a data sharing agreement between UW and the new institution.
+Contact the IRB Office or RELIANT if further guidance is needed.

 - Identify any other confidential information in the lab, such as employment files and records of student activities, and ensure that any such records are maintained or disposed of properly.

-- For assistance with disposal, contact the Office of Research Policy or University Records Management Program.
+- For assistance with disposal, contact the Office of Research Compliance or University Records Management Program.

 - Return all keys to department and disable WiscCard functions, including keycard access.